kmichel/python-importtime-graph/README.md

     import time:       102 |        102 |   _locale
     import time:       319 |        420 | _bootlocale

-Copy them  then paste them using the button in the web page above.
+Copy these stats and then paste them using the button in the web page above.

+You can also save the stats to a file and open the file in the web page.

+    python -X importtime [YOUR_PROGRAM] 2> importtime.txt

 Once rendered, you can download the output in svg format.